 The Oak Ridges Moraine Land Trust is a group of citizens and neighbours working together to protect and steward Moraine properties for our collective benefit.

 This is Your Land Trust

 Our Moraine is crucial and ecologically sensitive land.
-Consider that just one acre of green space, covered with forest, wetland or open meadow does for you: cleans our air, cleans and regulates our water, shelters wildlife, supports pollination, provides space for recreation, protects us from run-off and erosion, ensures dispersal of seeds, and more.
+Consider what just one acre of green space, covered with forest, wetland or open meadow does for you: cleans the air, cleans and regulates water, shelters wildlife, supports pollination, provides space for recreation, protects us from run-off and erosion, ensures dispersal of seeds, and more.

-The task of protecting these vital and important properties is not just for landowners, but for all our neighbours who enjoy these natural, public benefits.
+By protecting these vital and important lands, everyone will benefit from these natural features and all that they provide.
 That’s you, me and all of us.
-What will you do to raise your voice for our Moraine?
+What will you do to help to protect our Moraine?

-Our staff team would love to hear from you if you have questions or ideas, if you would like to join our mailing list or request information, or if you are inspired to get involved.
+Our team would love to hear from you if you have questions or ideas, if you would like to join our mailing list or if you are inspired to get involved.

 Please Contact Us

 Office Hours: 9AM – 5 PM, Mon – Fri

 Together with our donors, we raise crucial funds to protect properties across our Oak Ridges Moraine.
 We promise to be open and transparent about how we raise our funds and where your money goes.